-The City's budget reflects the permanent roll-back of the vehicle license fee revenues, along with the associated backfill shift made by the State wherein they partially reduced the amount of property taxes shifted from the City to the Education Revenue Augmentation Fund to make up the difference.
-After factoring in all State shifts and the repayment for prior-year diverted revenues by the State, the fiscal year 2005-06 Original Budget for the General Fund projected \$36.7 million of vehicle license fee revenues.
-As of the Nine-Month Report, the City projected motor vehicle license fee revenues to be \$2.1 million under budget due to lower city direct allocations from the State than previously assumed.
-This shortfall was more than offset by the additional backfill allocations which are reflected in property tax revenues being projected as better than budget, as reported in the Nine-Month Report.
-The fiscal year 2006-07 Original Budget for the General Fund projected \$5.6 million of motor vehicle license fee revenue.
+The City's budget reflects the permanent roll-back of the vehicle license fee revenues, along with the associated backfill made by the State wherein they partially reduced the amount of property taxes shifted from the City to the Education Revenue Augmentation Fund to make up the difference.
+After factoring in all State shifts, the fiscal year 2005-06 budget level for vehicle license fee revenues is \$36.7 million.
+As of the Six-Month Report, the City is projecting motor vehicle license fee revenues to be \$3.1 million under budget.
+This is due to lower city direct allocations from the State than previously assumed; however, this is more than offset by the additional backfill in property tax.